Bareflank/hypervisor/bfdrivers/src/arch/windows/README.md

 git clone https://github.com/Bareflank/hypervisor.git
 ```

-You can build the hypervisor from the repo itself, but it's advised to build
-from a build directory.
-In addition, on Windows, only a local compiler is
+On Windows, only a local compiler is
 currently supported (i.e. no docker support).
 The local compiler will take a
 lot of time to complete, so please be patient.